sg893052/sonic-buildimage/L2/Reserved Vlan/Reserved Vlan range.md

 During boot up, VLAN Manager will update STATE_DB with default (or configured) reserved VLAN range.
 It will also update the 'in use' flag for each VLAN if the VLAN ID in reserved-vlan range is configured by the user.

-When the Rerserved Vlan range is changed from config, Vlan Manager will be notified through config db.
-Vlan Manager will then change the Resreved Vlan range in state db and also update the 'in use' flag for the Vlans already in use.
+When the Reserved Vlan range is changed from config, Vlan Manager will be notified through config db.
+Vlan Manager will then change the Reserved Vlan range in state db and also update the 'in use' flag for the Vlans already in use.

 Vlan Manager will also notify the consumers (Ex.
 PAC), indicating that there is a change in Reserved Vlan range.
 The consumers will then send request to Vlan Manager to allocate a new Vlan for its use.
 The cosumer will need to send the request to Vlan Manager and then wait for the response with new allocated reserved Vlan.